AmoebaLabsAI/photogen/README.md

 ## Noteworthy files

 - [app/page.js](app/page.js) - React frontend that renders the home page in the browser
-- [app/api/predictions/route.js](app/api/predictions/route.js) - API endpoint that calls Replicate's API to create a prediction
+- [app/api/clerk-webhook/route.js](app/api/clerk-webhook/route.js) - API endpoint that responds to incoming webhooks from Clerk when users sign up for the service
-- [app/api/predictions/[id]/route.js](app/api/predictions/[id]/route.js) - API endpoint that calls Replicate's API to get the prediction result
+- [app/api/stripe-webhooks/route.js](app/api/stripe-webhooks/route.js) - API endpoint that responds to incoming webhooks from Stripe when users purchase subscriptions
 - [app/api/webhooks/route.js](app/api/webhooks/route.js) - API endpoint that receives and validates webhooks from Replicate

 ## Running the app